Skill May Not Make Money or Increase Construction Work Productivity

 IF YOU WERE A SITE CLEANER:

-Considering that you have already acquired the skill, you are asking for a pay rise and because you're delivering more than when you just started, your boss may simply update his/her level of expectation to your current level of skill.
+Considering that you have already acquired the skill and you improve productivity, you are asking for a pay rise and because you're delivering more than when you just started, your boss may simply update his/her level of expectation to your current level of skill.

 In other words: